liquidCS/MonsterComing/README.md

 - Role: Stealthy and agile assassin.
 - Normal Attack: Quick, precise strikes that incapacitate zombies swiftly.
 - Special Attack: Performs a series of rapid attacks, dealing heavy damage to any nearby zombies.
+### Zombie
+- From Level 1 to Level 4
+- higher level zombie will have more health, faster speed, and higher damage

 ## Controlling
  - Navigate Menu: `using mouse to navigate and click`